radumarias/rencfs/README.md

 # Crate of the week in [This Week in Rust](https://this-week-in-rust.org/)

-It was the [crate of the week](https://this-week-in-rust.org/blog/2024/08/14/this-week-in-rust-560/#crate-of-the-week) in Aug 2024.
+It was [crate of the week](https://this-week-in-rust.org/blog/2024/08/14/this-week-in-rust-560/#crate-of-the-week) in Aug 2024.

 # Key features

 - `Security` using well-known audited `AEAD` cryptography primitives
 - `Data integrity`, data is written with `WAL` to ensure integrity even on crash or power loss
-- All metadata and content are encrypted
+- Hide all data for enhanced `privacy`, all metadata and content are encrypted
 - Safe manage of `credentials` in memory with `mlock(2)`, `mprotect`, `zeroize` and `expiry`
+- `Performance`, `memory safety` and `optimized` for `concurrency` with Rust
+- Simplicity
 - Encryption key generated based on password
 - Password saved in OS's `keyring`
 - `Change password` without re-encrypting all data